 Secretary – Elizabeth Findeis

-Enrico Caruso, Mac Farr, Karen Koziatek, Keith Martin, Alex Rhea, Callie Sullivan, and Jason Thompson
+Enrico Caruso, Mac Farr, Karen Koziatek, Keith Martin, Alex Rhea, Larry Smith, Callie Sullivan, and Zahra Taha-Marks

 The Centennial Garden was created in 1995 by Historic Indian Village residents to commemorate its 100th anniversary, on three lots at the corner of Seminole and Charlevoix Avenues owned by Dr. and Mrs. William Kirtland.
 The lots were donated to the Historical Collections and leased to the Historic Indian Village Association.
 They are maintained by the Indian Village Men’s and Woman’s Garden Clubs from funds earned from the Indian Village Home and Garden Tour each year.